passagemath/passagemath/README.md

 2GB might be not enough for building Sage from source.
 Then all instructions for installation in Linux apply.

-As an alternative, you can also run Linux on Windows using Docker ([see below](#sagemath-docker-images)) or other virtualization solutions.
+As an alternative, you can also run Linux on Windows using Docker or other virtualization solutions.

 [macOS] Preparing the Platform
 ------------------------------